albinjal/Bayesian-Car-Counting/blog.md

 We selected the third image because most of the image is relatively easy to count, but it does include a small strip of shadows in which 3 cars are located.
 One of these cars is black and therefore almost invisible in the shadow.
 It also includes a small cart.
-This image is therefore able to test how well the model is able to recognize cars while also not highlighting other objects.
+This image is therefore able to test how well the model can recognize cars while also not highlighting other objects.

 As we can see in the right image the model is again almost spot on with its prediction.
 It predicts there to be one more car than there actually is, but it was able to highlight the black car in the shadow while also not highlighting the cart in the right upper corner.